 - You will receive your mail ballot between 29 and 7 days before Election Day

-- Follow instructions for marking (voting) on your mail ballot
+- Follow instructions for marking (voting) your mail ballot

-- Place marked (voted) ballot in official return envelope and seal it
+- Place marked (voted) ballot in your postage-paid return envelope and seal it

 - SIGN and DATE outside of envelope